ascir/amazon-reviews-sentiment-analysis/README.md

 ## Description

-AmazInsights leverages web scraping techniques to extract reviews from Amazon product pages and uses sentiment analysis algorithms to determine the sentiment score of each review.
+AmazInsights leverages web scraping techniques (node Puppeteer package) to extract reviews from Amazon product pages and uses sentiment analysis algorithms to determine the sentiment score of each review.
 The application runs on a Node.js server and uses Redis for caching, ensuring efficient and fast retrieval of previously analyzed data.

 ## Prerequisites